 Multiple locations, drafthouse.com

-One of my favorite outdoor activities in Austin is to go paddle boarding on Lake Bird Lake.
-There’s a couple of paddle board options but my go-to is Texas Rowing Center because it’s upstream.
-Trust me, you don’t want to paddle downstream of the lake.
-It’s not pretty.
+One of my favorite outdoor activities in Austin is to go paddleboarding on Lake Bird Lake.
+There’s a couple of paddleboard options but my go-to is Texas Rowing Center because it’s a short paddle to the most beautiful view of the Austin skyline.

 1541 West Cesar Chavez, Austin, TX, texasrowingcenter.com